Hollowx44/100-days-of-code-Python-/Day12/README.md

 ### The challenge

 - Create a text-based guessing game to guess a number between 1 and 100
-- Give it two levels: easy and hard
+- Give it two levels: Strong and Light

 ## Notes